ozharb/oz-spaced-repetition-api/README.md

 Language learning app that uses the spaced repetition learning technique to help you memorize a foreign language.
 The app displays 10 words in French, and asks you to recall the corresponding word in English.

-This is the backend for `Spaced Repetition App`.
+This is the back end for `Spaced Repetition App`.
 A live version of the app can be found at [https://spaced-repetition-ozharb.vercel.app/]

 #### Authentication
 Requires bearer token.
 You may use the front end client to login and create a token using demo account.